 - Special Warranty Deed Form – Provides a limited warranty of title similar to a bargain-and-sale deed form, but with no implied warranties of title.
 Special warranty deed forms are used in Washington, but are not specifically authorized by statute.

-In addition to these deed forms, there are two other types of deeds that are described by their ability to avoid probate:
+In addition to these deed forms, two other types of deeds named after their use as estate planning tools for avoiding probate:

 Our Deed Generator uses the information you provide in the interview to create a Washington deed form that matches your answers.
 It also produces customized, step-by-step instructions for completing the transfer with the appropriate county office.